polystat/py2eo/README.md

 Assignment statements ([see sec 7](https://docs.python.org/3.8/reference/simple_stmts.html)) are passed as follows:
 * `x` is prepended to each variable name in order to support capital first letter of a name
 * local variable names are statically extracted and declared as `cage` in the beginning of a generated output
+* actual assignment is implemented as writing to a cage
 ##### Python
 `x = 1`
 ##### EO